 - 14.1 Chemicals or reagents, not in the original shipping container, will be labeled with the following information: - 14.1.1 Chemical or reagent name.
 An abbreviation of the name or the chemical formula may be used in lieu of the full name so long as the nomenclature is commonly understood. - 14.1.2 Appropriate NFR/NFPA or GHS hazard warnings.
-Reagents containing more than one chemical will be labeled with both the reagent name (i.e. Marquis) as well as the NFR/NFPA health, flammability and reactivity or GHS hazard warning of the most hazardous component (determined by information from the original shipping container, MSDS/SDS sheet or a list located in the approved chemical list).
+Reagents containing more than one chemical will be labeled with both the reagent name (i.e. Marquis) as well as the NFR/NFPA health, flammability and reactivity or GHS hazard warning of the most hazardous component (determined by information from the original shipping container or MSDS/SDS sheet).
 For example, if the most hazardous chemical in a reagent is sulfuric acid, the bottle shall be labeled with the NFR/NFPA or GHS warnings for sulfuric acid.
 Standards for controlled substances, toxicology and fire debris analysis are exempted from this labeling requirement.

-Health and Safety Manual CHEMICAL AND REAGENT LABELING Revision 3
+Health and Safety Manual CHEMICAL AND REAGENT LABELING Revision 4 Issue Date: 12/17/2021 Issuing Authority: Quality Manager